All-natural only

 Long Island focused

-Service is built around wooded edges, coastal humidity, shaded landscaping, deer traffic, damp pockets, and the yard pressure common across Nassau and Suffolk.
+Service is built around wooded borders, coastal humidity, shaded landscaping, deer traffic, damp pockets, standing water risks, and pressure common across Nassau and Suffolk.

 Clear communication